Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Vienna was our final stop in a 10-week round-the-world trip with our kids.
 We were moving from Taiwan to Canada, and traveled to 11 countries in between, mainly in the Middle East, Balkans, and Central Europe.

-Because we were at the tail-end of a long trip, we tackled the Austrian capital a little differently than we normally would.
+By the time we took our final train from Budapest (which, by the way we absolutely loved; read about it here) to Vienna, we were at the tail-end of a long trip, and we tackled the Austrian capital a little differently than we normally would.
 We were tired of traveling, mentally preparing for our new life in Canada, and because it was December, it was too cold out for us to do a lot of the usual recommended things to do in Vienna with kids, including spending much time in the city’s huge number of outdoor parks and playgrounds.
 We also wanted to do some Christmas shopping and not be too rushed for the final days of our trip.

 As a result, the Vienna itinerary with kids I’ll provide below is a light one; you could probably pack quite a bit more in than we did if you really wanted to.
 Still, we managed to visit one different Vienna Christmas market on each day of our trip!

-So in this article, I’m not going to give a comprehensive list of all the kid-friendly things to do in Vienna.
+So in this article, I’m not going to give a comprehensive list of all the possible kid-friendly things to do in Vienna (you can find that in other articles).
 What I will do, though, is cover in great detail our 3-day Vienna itinerary with kids.
 As usual, we tried to cover a decent mix of things we wanted to see ourselves and ours kids’ choices of what they wanted to do.

 And for the first time on our European trip, we even braved taking the kids to an art gallery, and it went surprisingly well!